namonajem/UNI-SEMG6/use-cases/use-case-1.md

-# USE CASE: 1 Organise Countries of a Given Territory by Population
+# USE CASE 1: Organise Countries of a Given Territory by Population

 ## CHARACTERISTIC INFORMATION